Types of Financial Aid for MD Students

 Eligibility for Dual MD/Master’s Degree Students

 If you are enrolled in dual MD/master’s degree programs, NYU School of Medicine processes your financial aid and you receive a full-tuition scholarship to cover tuition costs for the MD degree portion.
 During your master’s degree semesters, financial aid is awarded and processed through the graduate school that administers your master’s degree and you are charged tuition for your master’s degree.

 The limit on federal loans you are eligible to receive varies according to the academic program you choose, and that may affect your borrowing capacity for a given semester.
 For that reason, we encourage all medical students applying to a dual MD/master’s program to schedule an appointment for financial counseling.

 To schedule an appointment, contact the NYU School of Medicine Office of Financial Aid at firstname.lastname@example.org or 212-263-5286.

-International students are considered for merit scholarships but are not currently eligible for need-based loans or scholarships.
-If you’re an international medical student seeking financial assistance, you can search NYU’s database of private lenders for options.
+Canadian students are considered for NYU School of Medicine scholarships but are not currently eligible for need-based loans or scholarships.
+If you’re a Canadian medical student seeking financial assistance, you can search NYU’s database of private lenders for options.